futursolo/futurefinity/README.md

 # FutureFinity
-FutureFinity is a fantastic Python web framework, using asyncio, inspired by Tornado and Flask.
+FutureFinity is an asynchronous Python web framework, using asyncio, inspired by Tornado and Flask.

 Requirements
 ------------